blekenbleu/MIDIio/docs/principles.md

 When restarted by SimHub, MIDIio resends saved values for configured `MIDIin.*` properties,
 but NOT from SimHub properties, e.g. `ShakeITBSV3Plugin.Export.*`
 * properties from a game before restart may be inappropriate for a possibly different newly started game.
-* properties for configured `MIDIin` numbers may be used for configuring `MIDIout` receiver,
+* properties for configured `MIDIin` numbers may be used for configuring `MIDIout` target,
   which may have also been restarted.